 Given the fully redundant requirements of a tier 4 data center, the costs of fitting-out such a facility are much higher and, as a result, tier 4 data centers remain relatively rare.
 For example, the cost of constructing and fitting-out a tier 4 data center can be 25% to 40% more than a tier 3 data center and double that of a tier 2 data center.

 Tier 4 data centers serve the needs of enterprises who are not price-sensitive and require uninterrupted availability.
-For example, large enterprises (e.g., financial services) with mission-critical workloads and demanding customer or business needs are often clients of tier 4 data centers.
+For example, large enterprises (e.g., financial services firms) with mission-critical workloads and demanding customer or business needs are often users of tier 4 data centers.